Depreciation: Accounting concept

 In determining the net income (profits) from an activity, the receipts from the activity must be reduced by appropriate costs.
 One such cost is the cost of assets used but not immediately consumed in the activity.
 Such cost allocated in a given period is equal to the reduction in the value placed on the asset, which is initially equal to the amount paid for the asset and subsequently may or may not be related to the amount expected to be received upon its disposal.
 Depreciation is any method of allocating such net cost to those periods in which the organization is expected to benefit from the use of the asset.
-Depreciation is a process of deducting the cost of an asset over its useful life.
+Depreciation is the process of deducting the cost of an asset over its useful life.
 Assets are sorted into different classes and each has its own useful life.
 The asset is referred to as a depreciable asset.
 Depreciation is technically a method of allocation, not valuation, even though it determines the value placed on the asset in the balance sheet.

 Any business or income-producing activity using tangible assets may incur costs related to those assets.
 If an asset is expected to produce a benefit in future periods, some of these costs must be deferred rather than treated as a current expense.
 The business then records depreciation expense in its financial reporting as the current period's allocation of such costs.
 This is usually done in a rational and systematic manner.
 Generally, this involves four criteria: